Home

 After you've filled out the Florida uncontested divorce form, you should file the original with the Clerk of the Circuit Court in the county where you live and keep a copy for your records.

-• In addition to the Florida uncontested divorce petition, you must file the forms listed below.
+In addition to the Florida uncontested divorce petition, you must file the forms listed below.

-• You must prove to the court that either one or both of you has lived in Florida for more than 6 months before filing the petition.
+• Residency - You must prove to the court that either one or both of you has lived in Florida for more than 6 months before filing the Florida uncontested divorce petition.
+Residence can be proved by:

-• a valid Florida driver’s license,
+1. a valid Florida driver’s license, a Florida identification card,

-• a voter registration card issued to one of you at least 6 months prior to filing,
+2. a voter registration card issued to one of you at least 6 months prior to filing,

 If you and your spouse cannot afford to pay the filing fees, you may fill out an Application for Determination of Civil Indigent Status, and file it with your petition for dissolution of marriage.
-You may obtain this form from the clerk and he or she will determine whether you are eligible to have filing fees waived.

-At the Final Hearing, you and your spouse must appear together before a judge.
+• Final Hearing - You must obtain a date and time for a court appearance from the clerk of court.
+This is called the Final Hearing.
+At the Final Hearing for the Florida uncontested divorce, you and your spouse must appear together before a judge.
 You should complete a Final Judgment of Simplified Dissolution of Marriage and bring it with you to the hearing.

-• At the Final Hearing, the judge may grant a final judgment dissolving your marriage by signing the final judgment form you provided.
+At the Final Hearing, the judge may grant a final judgment dissolving your marriage by signing the final judgment form you provided.

 For more information about the Florida uncontested divorce, see chapter 61, Florida Statutes, and Rule 12.105, Florida Family Law Rules of Procedure.